 No matter whether you’re a lover of whipped cream cakes, curd cakes, fruit cakes, fruit salads, or ice creams, at Ovocný Světozor, you’ll enjoy the deliciousness of every single bite you take.
 One thing is sure – the youngest gourmands in your family will be more than grateful for this tasty visit!

-This eight-hectare area of intact nature represents one of the most

-    beautiful parks of the Czech Republic.
-It’s divided into two areas – the

-    lower side is an expansive forest park, while in the upper area you can

-    explore an artificial cave and a pretty large meadow, among other
+This eight-hectare area of intact nature represents one of the most beautiful parks of the Czech Republic.
+It’s divided into two areas – the lower side is an expansive forest park, while in the upper area you can explore an artificial cave and a pretty large meadow, among other natural beauties.

-    natural beauties.

-    With more than 20,000 books kept in it and the mind-blowing frescoes

-    across its ceiling, the Klementinum library is a real masterpiece of

-    Baroque architecture that will leave you speechless as you slowly walk

-    through its imposing interior.
-It isn’t recognized as one of the most

-    beautiful libraries in the world without a reason, for sure!
+With more than 20,000 books kept in it and the mind-blowing frescoes across its ceiling, the Klementinum library is a real masterpiece of Baroque architecture that will leave you speechless as you slowly walk through its imposing interior.
+It isn’t recognized as one of the most beautiful libraries in the world for no reason, for sure!

-    60. Feel the local spirit at the farmer’s market on Jiřího z Poděbrad
+Feel the Local Spirit at the Farmer’s Market on Jiřího z Poděbrad

-    62. Pay a visit to The National Museum of Agriculture
+Pay a Visit to The National Museum of Agriculture

-    The dark mysterious labyrinths, paths, and passages that are hidden

-    under the streets of Old Town may be the perfect place for you if your

-    family is looking for some adventure and adrenaline –your kids will

-    definitely have the sensation of discovering a whole new world while

-    observing the ancient underground constructions spreading in front of
+The dark mysterious labyrinths, paths, and passages that are hidden under the streets of Old Town may be the perfect place for you if your family is looking for some adventure and adrenaline –your kids will definitely have the sensation of discovering a whole new world while observing the ancient underground constructions spreading in front of them.

-    them.